Latest rail station footfall figures

 Village library to close

-Newtonhill Library is to close by the end of the year, along with 12 others across Aberdeenshire.
+Newtonhill Library is to close by the end of the financial year, along with 12 others across Aberdeenshire.

 Low footfall has been a challenge for the library over the last few years, not helped by the pandemic closure and the poor state of the former building in the Coastal Park.
 The Portakabins had come to the end of their useful life, and face demolition.